swiftlang/swift-docc/Sources/docc/DocCDocumentation.docc/adding-supplemental-content-to-a-documentation-catalog.md

 ...
 ```

-To add an article to your documentation catalog, use a text editor and create a file with an appropriate title and add a `.md` extension.
+To add an article to your documentation catalog, use a text editor and create a
+file with an appropriate title and add an `.md` extension.
+DocC uses the file
+name you choose to determine the URL path string for the article, converting
+upper case letters to lower case, and converting spaces and punctuation to
+hyphens.
+DocC always uses the title from the level 1 header as the title of the
+article, and not the file name.

 After the Overview section, additional sections and subsections use a double
 hash (##) for a level 2 header, and a triple hash (###) for a level 3 header.